Utshab500/my-tech-assets/tls-ssl-install-in-k8-ingres/README.md

 # Description
-Here in this POC I install TLS/SSL certificate in **kubernetes ingress**
+Here in this POC I install TLS/SSL certificate in **kubernetes ingress**.
+The POC is done in a *GCP GKE* cluster hence
+- Service type used `NodePort`
+- Ingress class used `gce`

 ## Steps
 ### Used Domain name in the POC